Cross Country Ski Trail UpdatesPlease check skinnyski.com as we will post the most recent updates on that site.

 Changes & Updated Map for the 2017-2018 Season

 The City of Superior is proud to offer 26 kilometers of cross-country ski trails, beginner to advanced in the beautiful Superior Municipal Forest.
-You may buy a daily permit at the trail head or purchase a season pass, either at the trail head at the Government Center or Northwest Outlet.
+You may buy a daily permit at the trail head or purchase a season pass, either at the trail head by envelope or at the Government Center.
+Once trails officially open, Northwest Outlet will also sell season passes.

 The Superior Municipal Forest is comprised of 4,400 acres of forest and natural habitat, making it the third largest forest within a city in the nation.
 It is the best remaining example of a boreal forest (conifers and hardwood, including white and red pine, balsam, cedar, black spruce, white birch, and aspen) in the state of Wisconsin.
 Our forest is a beautiful place to ski!
 We offer the following trails, for skiers of all abilities: